 You may be under the impression that writing content with broad topics is best as they appeal to a larger crowd, which can be true in some cases.
 However, creating content that is centralized around local industry news, educational content that is broader than just the products or industry services that your company offers, highlighting your employees, and other locally helpful and insightful content will signal to Google and other search engines that the meat of what is found on your website pages is relevant to your targeted geographical location and audience, and will be found more easily by customers.

-For example, if you own a home building company, create a neighborhood guide to share with your audience.
+For example, if you own a home-building company, create a neighborhood guide to share with your audience.
 Aim to be a resource for others and make it a top priority to always be helping, not just selling, when crafting content for your website.
-Google continues to transform in how it analyzes the content and decides what is relevant and helpful information, so strives to create content that is meant for users, not just search engines.
+Google continues to transform how it analyzes the content and decides what is relevant and helpful information, so strives to create content that is meant for users, not just search engines.

 Another way to help optimize local SEO for your business is through a location page.
 Create a descriptive page that includes all of the important information that users need to know about your company, including how to contact you (phone number email, address), hours, detailed descriptions of your location, promotions, and testimonials.
 It’s important that you don’t duplicate content across multiple web pages.
 It’s also important to craft a locally descriptive About Us page that will raise search engine antennas and provide useful information for the user.
 Pro Tip: Add a Google Map to your location page.